 Now that pubs and bars can welcome back customers again in Scotland, it only seemed fair that we told you about some of the best bars that the capital has to offer.
-However, if you are hoping to avoid the crowds and long queues just to get your drink, then these 10 hidden bars are perfect for you.
+However, if you are hoping to avoid the crowds and long queues just to get your drink, then these 10 hidden bars in Edinburgh are perfect for you.

 This quirky bar is set in the style of a sixties kitchen, and you will wonder how you ever walked past it before with its bright neon sign outside.
 The bar has an everchanging menu of thirteen different cocktails including the likes of their ‘Mr Magoo’ cocktail which is with Scotch whisky, coffee and caramel corn syrup.
 Lucky Liquor is well within walking distance of the city centre and will be the setting of a memorable night with good drinks and music (they even let you bring your own vinyl’s on a Sunday).

 Entry to this hidden bar is through a tarot door which asks you a question before you enter, instantly making your experience different from any other bar in Edinburgh.
 If you simply cannot decide what drink you want (there are so many to choose from) you can have a shot on their Pinch n’ Sip claw machine which will choose your drink for you.
 If the drinks and fun atmosphere cannot entice you in, then the alcoholic ice-creams and popcorn sure will.